 Homework—First Week

-In any event, it's a bit of a tall order learning these in a week as well as starting to put together the map of the area (airways—both high and low, for example), and there were airplane types to learn, too—several dozen.
-In our day (you know, two feet of snow—uphill—both ways…) we drew the map on a clean sheet of paper.
+As you may imagine, it’s a bit of a tall order learning these in a week (try it, just for fun) as well as starting to put together the map of the area (dozens of airways—both high and low, for example).
+In our day (you know, two feet of snow—uphill—both ways…) we drew the map on a blank sheet of paper.
 In later years, the sheets were provided with a dot for each of the NAVAIDs on it.
 That's less difficult by a factor of ten.
+In addition, there were airplane types to learn—several dozen, and we had to learn their nominal speeds—as well as airline names and their abbreviations—a couple of dozen, at least.

 For the purists out there, these were active and accurate identifiers in 1968.
 Since then, some facilities (military bases, for example) have closed, and some NAVAIDs have either changed names or identifiers, or both.
-Also, some locations I named as VORs may have in fact been VORTACs.
+Also, most locations I named as VORs are in fact VORTACs, the distinction being that a VORTAC has a TACAN (military navigation tool which is also the source of DME for civilian navigation) associated with it.
 Many times an airport with the same name/identifier was not colocated with it, resulting in an eventual name change (examples—JAX VOR, located at CRG is now CRGDAB VOR, located at OMN is now OMN).

 (mouse over identifer to decode)